LPM CLI

 Dynamic workspace specs such as workspace:*, workspace:^, and workspace:~ are left unchanged. catalog: specs are also left unchanged because the catalog owns the concrete version.

-If any dependent has a range that would stop accepting a bumped internal package and LPM cannot rewrite it safely, planning fails before anything is written.
+If any dependent has a range that would stop accepting a bumped internal package and LPM CLI cannot rewrite it safely, planning fails before anything is written.

 Bump sources